raphaelansino/COE127L-B1-Group7-Project/README.md

 All codes are made with CODE::BLOCKS<br/>
 Not all files are compiled in windows, others are compiled in a Linux Terminal

+Note: The C++ Version of the program is on Branch file named 'Rap'